gapotchenko/adhoc-file-signer/source/server/README.md

 2. [GNU-TK](https://github.com/gapotchenko/gnu-tk) (required only on Windows)
 3. [zstd](https://github.com/facebook/zstd) (optional; provides more efficient data compression when available)

-The server runs in a POSIX environment which makes the implementation cross-platform by design.
+The server runs in a POSIX environment, which makes the implementation cross-platform by design.
 On Unix-like systems, POSIX is available by default.
 On Windows, the server relies on GNU-TK to provide this environment.